 Victim Assistance Program

-Janice Joslin - Circuit Court Victim Witness Coordinator
+Janice Gilbreth - Circuit Court Victim Witness Coordinator

 Julie Hicks - Circuit Court Victim Witness Coordinator

-Angie Haney - District Court Victim Witness Coordiantor
+Angie Haney - District Court Victim Witness Coordinator

 When a violent crime is committed in Crawford County it touches us all.
 We as a community suffer in the aftermath, when an innocent person is victimized.
 Even if you are not personally a victim of a violent crime, then perhaps you know a relative, friend, neighbor or coworker who is.
 When one is a victim of, or a witness to, a violent crime, there are a multitude of reactions one can suffer.
 These run the gamut from emotional and physical to financial and spiritual.